elastic/e2e-testing/.ci/README.md

 export NODE_USER="centos"
 ```

-A `.node-host-ip` file will be created in the `.ci` directory of the project including the IP address of the node instance.
-Check it out from that file, or make a note of the IP address displayed in the ansible summary, as you'll probably need it to SSH into it for troubleshooting.

-> The IP address of the node in that file will be used by the automation.

-Please remember to [destroy the node](#destroying-the-stack-and-the-test-node) once you finished your testing.

-### Setup test node

-It's possible to configure the test node for the different test suites that are present in the test framework: `fleet`, `helm` and `kubernetes-autodiscover`.
+Besides that, it's possible to configure the test node for the different test suites that are present in the test framework: `fleet`, `helm` and `kubernetes-autodiscover`.
 Please configure the test node setting the suite, being `fleet` the default:

 ```shell
 # example for Centos 8 ARM 64